About the University

 California State University, San Bernardino

 Cal State San Bernardino is part of the California State University system, the largest and most diverse system of public higher education in the country.
-The CSU’s 23 campuses plus its off-campus centers serve more than 450,000 students, extending from Humboldt State in Arcata in the north to San Diego State in the south, as well as employing approximately 63,000 faculty and staff to serve those students’ needs.
+The CSU’s 22 campuses plus its off-campus centers serve more than 460,000 students, extending from Humboldt State in Arcata in the north to San Diego State in the south, as well as employing more than 63,000 faculty and staff to serve those students’ needs.

 The CSU system is the nation’s largest four-year public university, providing opportunities for upward mobility to diverse students across the state and empowering them to become leaders in the changing workforce.
 The CSU plays a critical role in providing future leaders with the skills and knowledge they’ll need to thrive in the workforce and help drive California’s economy.
-The CSU is the state’s greatest producer of bachelor’s degrees—awarding nearly 127,000 degrees per year—and drives California’s economy in agriculture, information technology, business, hospitality, life sciences, healthcare, public administration, education, media and entertainment.
+More than 4,000 degree programs are available, aligning with workforce demands.
+The CSU is the state’s greatest producer of bachelor’s degrees—awarding just under 104,000 in 2023-24, 83% of the total degrees awarded by the system—and drives California’s economy in agriculture, information technology, business, hospitality, life sciences, healthcare, public administration, education, media and entertainment.

 The individual California State Colleges were brought together as a system by the Donahoe Higher Education Act of 1960.
 In 1972, the system became the California State University and Colleges, and in 1982, it became the California State University.
-Today, the campuses of the CSU include comprehensive and polytechnic universities, and, since July 1995, the specialized California Maritime Academy.
-Since 1960, the CSU has graduated over 4 million people.
+Today, the campuses of the CSU include comprehensive and polytechnic universities.
+Since 1960, the CSU has graduated 4.3 million individuals.

 Responsibility for the CSU is vested in its Board of Trustees, whose members are appointed by the governor of California.
 The trustees appoint the chancellor, who is the chief executive officer of the system, and the presidents, who are the chief executive officers of their respective universities.